-Methods for using these charts are given in Circular 465 of the National Bureau of Standards, entitled "Instructions for the Use of Basic Radio Propagation Predictions," and available from the Superintendent of Documents, U.S. Government Printing Office, Washington 25, D.C., price 25 cents (foreign, 35 cents).
-Requests for this manual from members of the Army, Navy, or Air Force should be sent to the proper service address as follows.
-For the Army and Air Force: Office of the Chief Signal Officer, Department of the Army, Washington 25, D.C., Attention: SIGOL-2.
-For the Navy: Chief of Naval Operations.
-Department of the Navy, National Defense Building, Washington 25, D.C.
-(CNO OP-201Q).
+Methods for using these charts are given in Circular 465 of the National Bureau of Standards, entitled "Instructions for the Use of Basic Radio Propagation Predictions," and available from the Superintendent of Documents, U. S. Government Printing Office, Washington 25, D. C., price 30 cents (foreign, 40 cents).
+Requests for this manual and for the basic predictions from members of the Army, Navy, or Air Force should be sent to the proper service address as follows.
+For the Army: Office of the Chief Signal Officer, Department of the Army, Washington 25, D. C., Attention: SIGOL-2.
+For the Navy: Chief of Naval Operations, Department of the Navy, National Defense Building, Washington 25, D. C. (CNO OP-201Q).
+For the Air Force: Director of Communications, Department of the Air Force, Washington 25, D. C., Attention: AFOAP.

 Following figure 9 of each issue, sets of auxiliary figures (nos.
-1, 2, 11, 12, NBS Circular 465) or forms CRPL-AF and AH are given in rotation, two in each issue of CRPL Series D. They are necessary or useful for the preparation of tables and graphs of MUF and FOT (OWF), as explained in NBS Circular 465.
+1, 2, 11, 12, NBS Circular 465) or forms CRPL-AF and AH are given in rotation, two in each issue of CRPL Series D. They are necessary or useful for the preparation of tables and graphs of MUF and FOT (OWF), as explained in NBS Circular 465.\

-The charts in this issue were constructed from data through April 1950, together with a predicted smoothed 12-month running-average Zürich sunspot number of 90, centered on October 1950.
+The charts in this issue were constructed from data through December 1950, together with a predicted smoothed 12-month running-average Zürich sunspot number of 63, centered on June 1951.

 Attention is invited to the blank form at the end of this publication, for use in reporting the accuracy of the predictions of MUF and FOT (OWF) as given in this report.
-Communications should be addressed to Central Radio Propagation Laboratory, National Bureau of Standards, Washington 25.
-D.C.
+Communications should be addressed to Central Radio Propagation Laboratory, National Bureau of Standards, Washington 25, D. C.

-Information concerning the theory of radio-wave propagation, measurement technics, structure of the ionosphere, ionospheric variations, prediction methods, absorption, field intensity, radio noise, lowest required radiated power and lowest useful high frequency is given in Circular 462 of the National Bureau of Standards, "Ionospheric Radio Propagation."
+Information concerning the theory of radio-wave propagation, measurement technics, structure of the ionosphere, ionospheric variations, prediction methods, absorption, field intensity, radio noise, lowest required radiated power and lowest useful high frequency is given in Circular 462 of the National Bureau of Standards.
+"Ionospheric Radio Propagation."
 This circular is available from the Superintendent of Documents, price \$1.00 (foreign, \$1.25).